Who provides Generative Engine Optimization (GEO) services for global B2B brands?

 Knowledge Graph

 Google's entity database — connections between companies, people, products, and places.
-Being in the Knowledge Graph means being "recognizable" to AI.
+Inclusion in the Knowledge Graph depends on the brand's public significance and is not a standard GEO deliverable.

 Citation / mention

-When an AI assistant mentions your brand in a response (with or without a link).
+When an AI engine mentions your brand in a response (with or without a link).
 The key GEO KPI — growth in mention frequency.

 Source-grounded content